csbg/SplineOmics/docs/articles/glycan-analysis.md

 and avoids incorrect conclusions.

-In this vignette, we will demonstrate how to use linear mixed models to address these challenges and properly account for both reactor and plate effects.
+In this vignette, we will demonstrate how to use linear mixed models to address these challenges and properly account for both reactor and batch effects.

 #### Further info